HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

 \subsection{Test-time Alignment with Diffusion Guidance}

-As discuss in \cref{sec:condiyionsl_score_diffusion}, test-time diffusion alignment methods adjust the generative trajectory to better satisfy alignment objectives.
-Existing test-time computing strategies can be broadly categorized into noise sampling-based and gradient-based diffusion guidance.
-Noise sampling methods attempt to identify favorable noise candidates based on reward feedback.
-However, exploring the vast high-dimensional noise space is computationally expensive and hard to converge, leading to inefficiency and under-optimized outcomes.
-In contrast, gradient-based diffusion guidance directly compute the gradient from specific objectives and uses them to steer the denoising trajectory by modifying the temporal states.
+As discussed in Sec.~\ref{sec:conditional_score_diffusion}, test-time alignment methods adjust the generative trajectory conditioning on the input to better satisfy alignment objectives.
+Noise sampling methods \cite{BoN, EpsGreedy} search for favorable noise candidates based on reward feedback, but exploring the vast high-dimensional noise space is computationally expensive and prone to restricted reward optimization.
+Gradient-based diffusion guidance \cite{FreeDoM, DyMO,TFG} computes gradients from reward objectives to steer the trajectory via intermediate latent states, offering flexible control; however, it reacts only to instantaneous reward signals and incurs per-step gradient computational inference overhead.

-To effectively align the diffusion model through directly injecting the guidance from reward, we aim to train a hypernetwork that generates prompt-specific and state-aware adjustments at each denoising step.
-This design maintains computational efficiency by amortizing the costly test-time optimization into a compact and learnable modeling process during finetuning.
+{\textbf{Alignment via learned trajectory steering.}} To achieve dynamic test-time alignment without intensive computation, we train a hypernetwork to generate prompt-specific and state-aware adaptations at each denoising step, steering the denoising trajectory toward target rewards.
+This amortizes costly test-time optimization into an efficient forward pass while enabling the model to learn state-aware alignment knowledge.

+The idea of learning a hypernetwork for amortized test-time alignment of diffusion models has been explored in HyperNoise \cite{HyperNoise} by predicting input-conditioned initial noise.
+Training such a hypernetwork requires assigning all credit from supervision signals on the final generated images back to the initial noise prediction.
+It is restricted to distilled one-step models with post-hoc multi-step inference.
+In contrast, HyperAlign targets general multi-step diffusion and flow models.
+More discussions and analyses with HyperNoise are in Appendix.

-Before introducing the proposed method, we first analyze diffusion guidance approaches that achieve alignment by leveraging generative gradients to steer the denoising trajectory.
-Based on Bayes’ rule, we can derive an approximate expression of $\nabla_{\bx_t} \log p_{t}(\bx_t|c) \approx \nabla_{\bx_t} \log p_t(\bx_t) + \nabla_{\bx_t} R(\bx_{0|t}, c)$, where the first term corresponds to the unconditional score and does not require extra optimization.
-Thus, we focus on the second term, which injects reward gradient into the denoising process:
+To learn amortized trajectory steering, we train a hypernetwork that absorbs reward-based diffusion guidance during training and operates as a simple feedforward process at inference.
+Before introducing HyperAlign, we first analyze how gradient-based test-time alignment methods adjust the generative trajectory.
+To achieve the reward-tilted distribution in Eq.~\eqref{eq:RL_eq}, gradient-based test-time alignment derives a score function with alignment scores as $\nabla_{\bx_t} \log \widetilde{p}_{\theta,R}(\bx_t|\bc) \approx \nabla_{\bx_t} \log p_{\theta}(\bx_t|\bc) + \lambda \cdot \nabla_{\bx_t} R(\bx_{0|t}, \bc)$, where $\nabla_{\bx_t} \log \widetilde{p}_{\theta,R}(\bx_t|\bc)$ denotes an approximated score of the aligned titled distribution, the first term on right corresponds to the conditional score from the given pre-trained model, requiring no extra optimization, and $\lambda$ denotes guidance strength.
+Focusing on the right-hand second term, it injects reward gradient into the denoising process: